Vladimir Petković: Switzerland national team

 On 23 December 2013, it was announced that Petković was to succeed Ottmar Hitzfeld as the manager of the Switzerland national team after the 2014 FIFA World Cup.
 As a result, Claudio Lotito fired Petković claiming a breach of the contract due to not having been duly informed by Petković about the latter's ongoing negotiations with the Swiss Football Association.
 Petković was sacked as Lazio manager on 4 January 2014 and was replaced by Edy Reja, which resulted in a legal dispute concerning the contract termination.

 Since his appointment to the national team spot in July 2014, Petković has guided the Swiss to the Round of 16 stages of both the UEFA Euro 2016 and the 2018 FIFA World Cup, along with the quarter-finals of UEFA Euro 2020.
 They also reached the 2019 UEFA Nations League Finals.
 At the UEFA Euro 2020, he led Switzerland to defeat world champions France 5–4 on penalties in the Round of 16, after a 3–3 draw, to qualify to the quarter-finals of the European Championship for the first time in their history.

 Bordeaux

 In late July 2021, Petković became the manager of French club Bordeaux.
 In February 2022, he was sacked as the team was struggling in the relegation positions in Ligue 1.

+Algeria

+On 29 February 2024, Petković became the head coach of the Algerian national team.
+Later that year, on 6 June, he lost his first competitive match 2–1 at home against Guinea during the 2026 FIFA World Cup qualification.
+Four days later, he achieved his first win in a 2–1 victory over Uganda.
+On 9 October 2025, Algeria successfully qualified for the 2026 World Cup.